Changissnz/selfinterest/README.md

 state and the familial-based society being the anti-source for unwanted change.
-And what is really guaranteed, regardless of circumstances, from these alternative routes outside of capitalist valuation systems without the "will of the people" also somehow having to be pre-occupied with the corrections and maintenance that need to continually occur.
+And what is really guaranteed, regardless of circumstances, from these alternative routes outside of capitalist valuation systems without the "will of the people" also somehow having to be pre-occupied with the corrections and maintenance that need to continually occur?